 - Manufacturing standards of quality control: Our manufacturing facility’s quality control and assurance programs include Sanitation Standard Operating Procedures (SSOPs), Good Manufacturing Practices (GMP’s), A Hazard Analysis & Critical Control Points (HACCP) Program, and High-pressure Processing (HPP)

-- We use HPP and freeze-drying processes: Both methods are effective in significantly reducing viral activity.
+- which is effective in significantly reducing viral activity.

 What are your suppliers doing at the farm level to prevent the spread of Avian Flu?